mortazavilab/PyWGCNA/tutorials/Data_format.md

 #### Sample Information
 The sample information is a table which contains additional information about each sample.
-It should have a same order as gene expression matrix or set `order=False`.
+First column should be your index which should be the same name as first row of gene expression data (sample ID).

 <div>
 <table border="1" class="dataframe">